Mechanistic Interpretability with Sparse Autoencoder Neural Operators: Appendix - Experiment Setup

-\textbf{Sparse Generative Model} \quad The results shown in \cref{fig:dense-lift-acc} are from a synthetic dataset that follows a sparse generative model (\cref{def:sgm}).
+\textbf{Sparse Generative Model} \quad The results shown in \cref{fig:dense-lift-acc} are from a synthetic dataset that follows a sparse generative model.
 The atoms of the ground-truth dictionary $\D^* \in \R^{1000 \times 1500}$ are drawn from a standard normal distribution and then $\ell_2$-normalized.
 The dataset consists of 50,000 samples $\x \in \R^{1000}$.
 Each latent code $\z \in \R^{1500}$ has a total sparsity of 20.
-The amplitudes of the non-zero elements are drawn from a sub-Gaussian distribution with a mean of 15 and a standard deviation of 1.0.
+The amplitudes of the non-zero elements are drawn from a sub-Gaussian distribution with mean of 15 and standard deviation of 1.0.

-\textbf{SAE} \quad For both SAE (SAE-MLP) and L-SAE (L-SAE-MLP) models, the encoder implements $f_\theta(\x)$ following \cref{def:smr} using a deep unrolled JumpReLU network (eq. \ref{eq:jumpdeepbilevel},\ref{eq:jumpdeepsae}) with $T = 50$ layers, as described in the sparse model recovery framework (\cref{def:smr}).
+\textbf{SAE} \quad For both SAE (SAE-MLP) and L-SAE (L-SAE-MLP) models, the encoder implements $f_\theta(\x)$ following sparse model recovery using a deep unrolled JumpReLU network (eq. \ref{eq:jumpdeepbilevel},\ref{eq:jumpdeepsae}) with $T = 50$ layers, as described in the sparse model recovery framework.
 The non-linearity is Hard-Thresholding with a threshold of $\lambda = 0.5$, and the algorithm's internal step-size is $\alpha = 0.2$.
-The decoder reconstructs data as $\hat{\x} = \D\z$ following \cref{def:sae}.
+The decoder reconstructs data as $\hat{\x} = \D\z$.
 The dictionary weights for both SAE and L-SAE are initialized with a noisy ($\sigma = 0.02)$ version of the ground-truth dictionary.
 For the L-SAE, the 1000-dimensional input is lifted to a 1200-dimensional space.
 Both models are trained to minimize the Mean Squared Error (MSE) reconstruction loss using the SGD optimizer with a learning rate of $\eta = 10^{-3}$.

-\textbf{Sparse Convolutional Generative Model} \quad The results shown in \cref{fig:cnn-fno-equiv64} are from a synthetic dataset that follows a sparse convolutional generative model (\cref{def:sgmconv}).
+\textbf{Sparse Convolutional Generative Model} \quad The results shown in \cref{fig:synthetic} are from a synthetic dataset that follows a sparse convolutional generative model (\cref{def:sgmconv}).
 The ground-truth dictionary $\D^*$ consists of $p = 5$ kernels with spatial support $h = 99$.
 Each kernel is a multi-channel signal with 64 input channels.
 The values for each kernel are drawn from a standard normal distribution and then normalized.
 The dataset consists of 50,000 samples $\x \in \R^{64 \times 1000}$.
 Each sample is generated by convolving a single (i.e., sparsity of 1) randomly chosen kernel from the dictionary with a sparse feature map, whose non-zero amplitudes are drawn from a sub-Gaussian distribution.
+For~\Cref{fig:synthetic}c, the data is generated using a smooth (low-pass filtered) version of the ground-truth dictionary described above.